kuutamolabs/kld/README.md

 ```

 Answer ‘y’ to the four questions asked.
-After some downloading you should see the help output.
+After some downloading, you should see the help output.

 ```
 $ nix run github:kuutamolabs/lightning-knd#kld-mgr -- help